The Caribbean’s best surfing spots

-In Barbados, the farther south and east you go, the livelier the sea.
+In Barbados, the further south and east you go, the livelier the sea.
 From Silver Sands at the southern point, where sun-baked beach groupies lounge on the sand and whistle across the water under their kites, you pass the hidden coves of the southeast, whose surreal turquoise sea kicks up perfectly for body boarding.
 You eventually come to the Atlantic coast, where the waves barrel off the ocean and break in thunderous rolls – just the ticket for full-on surfing.
 Bathsheba is the best-known spot: a windswept beach where house-sized stacks of coral rock stand marooned on the sand.
 Stop by Dina’s Bar to check out the conditions and then head out into the Soup Bowl, a right break that builds to a glassy green wall and dissolves into the foamy surf from which it takes its name.

 Puerto Rico, part of the USA for a century, mingles salsa music with the Stars and Stripes, Latino swagger with love rock and kioskos with KFC.
 Some of the Caribbean’s best surf rolls in on to the island’s northwestern corner.
-Isabela is low key – Jobos beach is lined with bars and restaurants and the rich blue waves are passable, but at Middles they are big enough to hold pro competitions, so for advanced surfers only.
+Isabela is low key – Jobos beach is lined with bars and restaurants and the rich blue waves are passable, but at Middles beach they are big enough to hold pro competitions, so for advanced surfers only.
 Aguadilla has sweeps of sand with waves for all, including the delightfully named Crash Boat beach, whose right-hand break gathers green over a submerged reef.
-And at Rincon you can carve and chase a left break suitable for all levels at Sandy Beach, or step up to the thunderous Tres Palmas, site of the Caribbean’s most famous big wave, which arrives when the swell is up.
-Puerto Rico is great for beginners, too, however, as it has good options for learning to surf, with a great variety of levels and courses to perfect your skill.
+And at Rincón you can carve and chase a left break suitable for all levels at Sandy Beach, or step up to the thunderous Tres Palmas, site of the Caribbean’s most famous big wave, which arrives when the swell is up.
+Puerto Rico is great for beginners, too, as it has good options for learning to surf, with a great variety of levels and courses to perfect your skill.

 Take off to